nickbild/fixing_galaga/README.md

 YouTube Demo:

-Raspberry Pi 3 and Arduino Nano 33 Iot to emulate Galaga and a keyboard:
+Raspberry Pi 3 and Arduino Nano 33 IoT to emulate Galaga and a keyboard:
 ![](https://raw.githubusercontent.com/nickbild/fixing_galaga/main/media/arcade_hw_sm.jpg)

 The back of the arcade cabinet: